16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 - Scoreboard reporting for tracking estimator and crew performance

-Who it is not for: Painting companies that need deep production-rate estimating with the level of granularity PaintScout offers.
+Who it is not for: Painting companies that need the depth of production-rate estimating PaintScout offers.
 Estimate Rocket handles painting estimates well, but its templates are not built exclusively around painting production rates.
-High-volume residential painting operations (20+ estimates per week) will find PaintScout's painting-specific engine more accurate for complex jobs.
-Estimate Rocket is stronger for multi-trade contractors who need one platform across all their services.
+High-volume residential painting operations doing dozens of estimates per week often find PaintScout's painting-specific engine more accurate for complex jobs.

 9. Jobber: Field Service Management for Small Painting Teams